Why Emotional Intelligence Training for Leaders Matters More Than Ever

 Here’s the thing: emotional intelligence isn’t a "yes" or "no" concept.
 It’s not as simple as "do you have it or not?"
 Emotional intelligence, like consciousness, exists on a spectrum.
 There are times when leaders feel grounded, calm, and present – when they can listen openly and respond thoughtfully.
 But there are also times when stress, overwhelm, or personal issues cause them to react defensively, tune out, or snap at others.

-That’s why emotional intelligence training needs to go deeper than just teaching leaders a few tricks to calm their nervous systems.
+That’s why emotional intelligence training for leaders needs to go deeper than teaching leaders to name their emotions or how to deal with difficult situations.
 While those tools are helpful, they’re not enough.
 To foster true emotional intelligence, leaders need to understand the deeper psychology and neuroscience behind their emotions.

 Returning to Our Natural State of Emotional Intelligence

-Emotions like peace of mind, contentment, joy, and happiness are actually our natural state.
-The key to emotional intelligence in leadership is recognizing what pulls us away from this state.
+Emotions like peace of mind, contentment, joy, and happiness are our natural state.
+The key to emotional intelligence in leadership is recognising what pulls us away from this state.
 And the answer is simple: it’s always our thoughts.

 On any given day, we have roughly 60,000 thoughts – and 90% of those are habitual.
 Developing self-awareness means identifying and breaking those habitual thought patterns.
 Most people spend their days trapped in their heads, unaware of the thoughts driving their emotions.